 Outside of Louisville

 Traveled to Louisville and looking for things to do outside of the city limits?
 No worries, there is plenty to see and do throughout Kentucky and neighboring Indiana.

 One thing to explore, if you are willing to go underground, is the extensive system of caves underneath Kentucky's beautiful and lush horse farms.
 The caves are an ideal family outing for science buffs and history aficionados alike.
-Check them out and learn where to go here: Top 8 Kentucky Caves

 Prefer to spend time in the open air?
 Makes sense.
 Check out an area farm.
 Families—along with singles and couples—can enjoy the scenery, pick up fresh produce, and, if you choose one of the attraction farms, enjoy a petting zoo, bouncy castles, a gigantic slide, tractor rides, pony rides and more: Top 5 Area Farms

 There is oodles of fun in and outside of Louisville.
 Plenty to explore for natives and visitors alike.
-Oh, ad be sure to stop for a bite, Kentucky is known for delicious food.
-Of course, Louisville itself is the reigning king of many regional favorites such as mutton barbeque, burgoo (it is a regional stew, dating back to before the Civil War), and the the Hot Brown Sandwich, created at the Brown Hotel in downtown Louisville as sustenance to dance all night in the 1920s.
+Oh, and be sure to stop for a bite, Kentucky is known for delicious food.
+Of course, Louisville itself is the reigning king of many regional favorites such as mutton barbeque, burgoo (it is a regional stew, dating back to before the Civil War), and then the Hot Brown Sandwich, created at the Brown Hotel in downtown Louisville as sustenance to dance all night in the 1920s.